Argonne-National-Laboratory/DSP/docs/juliafunctions.rst

 .. function:: setDdStoppingTolerance(tol::Number)

    Set stopping tolerance for the relative gap between the best upper bound and the best lower bound.
-Default vlue of ``tol`` is ``1.0e-5``.
+Default value of ``tol`` is ``1.0e-5``.

 .. function:: setDdDualVarsLog(yesNo)

    Indicate if the dual variable values are stored for every iteration.
 Possible values of ``yesNo`` are ``DSP_YES`` and ``DSP_NO``.

+.. function:: setDdTrustRegionSize(num::Integer)

+   Set the initial trust region size for the master problem.

 Benders decomposition functions
 *******************************